List of EastEnders characters introduced in 1985: Ernie Mears

+Martin Fowler

-Martin FowlerMartin Fowler, played by Jon Peyton Price from 1985 to 1996, James Alexandrou from 1996 to 2007 and James Bye since 2014, is the younger son of Pauline Fowler (Wendy Richard) and Arthur Fowler (Bill Treacher), born in July 1985.
+Martin Fowler, played by Jon Peyton Price from 1985 to 1996, James Alexandrou from 1996 to 2007 and James Bye since 2014, is the younger son of Pauline Fowler (Wendy Richard) and Arthur Fowler (Bill Treacher), born in July 1985.
 His considerably older siblings are Mark Fowler (David Scarboro and later Todd Carty) and Michelle Fowler (Susan Tully and Jenna Russell).
 Martin is the first baby to be born in the serial.
 His grandmother Lou (Anna Wing) is extremely fond of him, and insists that he is named after her late husband Albert.
 Pauline and Arthur are against this, and for several months the baby remains unnamed, although Lou continues to refer to him as Albert.
 The baby's name is finally revealed as Martin Albert Fowler at his christening in October 1985, which satisfies Lou.
 Martin grows up facing numerous family upsets, including his father's mental breakdown and imprisonment and his parents' temporary separation in 1993, which Martin takes badly.
 As Martin ages he becomes surly and increasingly troublesome.

+Detective Sergeant Quick

-Detective Sergeant QuickDetective Sergeant Roy Quick, played by Douglas Fielding, is a police detective who appears in 51 episodes from episode 53, first shown on 20 August 1985, to episode 146, originally broadcast on 10 July 1986.
+Detective Sergeant Roy Quick, played by Douglas Fielding, is a police detective who appears in 51 episodes from episode 53, first shown on 20 August 1985, to episode 146, originally broadcast on 10 July 1986.

 He arrives in Albert Square to put his old adversary, Nick Cotton (John Altman), in prison.
 He fails at this, but finds the woman he wants to marry, Debbie Wilkins (Shirley Cheriton), who is seeing Andy O'Brien (Ross Davidson) in an open relationship.
 Quick tries to woo Debbie, sending her bouquets of flowers.
 Andy becomes jealous of their friendship and tries to make them feel as uncomfortable as possible.

 After a few months of platonic dating, Quick asks Debbie to marry him.
 Wanting to stay independent, Debbie turns him down, but Quick continues to pester her, saying that if he was married, it would improve his career.
 Eventually, Debbie ends the relationship and reunites with Andy.
 Quick then investigates a burglary at Dr Legg's (Leonard Fenton) surgery, for which he blames the victim for leaving a window open, and he angers the locals when he appears to be accusing innocent people, especially teenagers, of taking drugs.
 Debbie's rejection adds to Quick's dissatisfaction with the course his life has taken.
 He feels he is in a dead-end career with the police force and so he decides to leave to work for a security firm.
 Dr Legg then questions Quick's priorities, pointing out that the crime rate never went down since he arrived, so Quick accuses them of not helping the police, and his parting remarks to the citizenry in The Queen Victoria pub are, "You lot deserve each other, and you deserve what you've got, and what you've got is only the start!"
 His last appearance is in July 1986.